Progressive Snapshot Review

 Once installed, the device tracks where and when you drive, including your mileage on any given day.
 It will also track your driving habits including any hard braking occurrences or hard-cornering events.
 Hard braking is considered any decrease in speed over 7 miles per second.
 It does not record whether or not you exceed the speed limit.
 This data is transmitted to the company and is evaluated over a 30-day period to determine if you qualify for a discount and how much it will be.
 After a policy period, typically six months, you receive pre-paid boxes in the mail to return the devices to Progressive.

-You can also use the Progressive mobile app to sign up, Just download the mobile app and register.
+You can use the Progressive mobile app to sign up, Just download the mobile app and register.
 The mobile app includes a dashboard that lists your driving status, recent trips and tips for improving your driving.

 Privacy of Personal Data